c0okiemf/go-redis-vue-accounting-app/README.md

 # Project Overview

 This project is an accounting application designed to help manage financial transactions and track expenses.
-It provides a user-friendly interface for recording transactions, and uses ImmuDB Vault as the backend database.
+It provides a user-friendly interface for recording transactions, and uses redis as the simple storage.

 ![alt text](image.png)